-Kicking off this list of travel-friendly furry companions is the Dachshund breed.
+Kicking off this list of best dogs for travel is the Dachshund breed.
 This lovable pup is known for being adventurous and inquisitive, which makes a great pairing for any holiday.
 Dachshunds are curious by nature, with a calm demeanor, and are easily entertained.

 Both cute and compatible, these small dogs are perfect to carry and travel with.
-Smaller dogs are usually a better option for travel, as they take up less room and can fit in carriers.
+Smaller dogs are usually a better option for travel, as they take up less room and can fit in carriers like Sherpa Ultimate on Wheels.
 In some airline companies, you can even bring these pups with you as a carry-on.
 Don’t forget to bring a fur roller, as this is a shedding breed!

 The next on this list is the Sheepadoodle.
 The Sheepadoodle is a mix between an Old English Sheepdog and a Standard Poodle and would make a great addition to your traveling party.
 This designer dog has been around since the 1960s and if you haven’t heard about Sheepadoodles, then it’s high time you look them up!

-This adorable pooch is a hypoallergenic breed and non-shedding, making them the perfect pup for long car rides.
+This adorable pooch is a hypoallergenic breed and non-shedding, making them the perfect pup for long car rides and one one of the best dogs for travel.
 The Sheepadoodle, or Sheepadoo, is a large, friendly, and energetic dog.
 You can strap in this social butterfly and take him with you on your next trip, just make sure to have enough room in the backseat!

 Portuguese Water Dog